ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 * User administration - Users and user policies that are configured for the {{site.data.keyword.vmware-service_short}} instance are shared across all PVDCs.
 * Catalogs - Catalog images and policies also apply across all PVDCs in the instance.

-PVDCs consist of one or more vCenter Server clusters.
+PVDCs consist of one or more VMware vCenter Server® clusters.
 A new vCenter Server cluster is created as part of adding a PVDC to the {{site.data.keyword.vmware-service_short}} instance.

 You can increase or decrease the capacity of your deployment by adding or deleting PVDCs to and from an instance.
 You can also expand capacity by adding more clusters to a PVDC.